 Mix 3/4 cup mayonnaise, 2-1/4 teaspoons curry powder and the next 3 ingredients in small bowl for sauce.
 Let stand at room temperature.
 In an attempt to lighten this up a bit, I used a lot less mayo and increased the amount of yogurt and the sauce was still delicious.

-Place the turkey and the next 6 ingredients, the remaining 1/4 cup of sauce and 4 teaspoons curry powder in large bowl.
+Place the turkey and the next 6 ingredients, the remaining 1/4 cup of mayo and 4 teaspoons curry powder in large bowl.
 Mix with your hands until just blended-do not overmix.
 Divide mixture into 12 equal portions for sliders.
 If you want larger burgers, form into 4 portions.
 Using wet hands, form each portion into a patty about 1/2″ thick.

 You could do theses on a grill, or broiler pan or in a skillet with a little bit of oil.
 Since this is turkey, make sure they are cooked through.
 Top with lettuce, tomato, pickle, onion and the curry sauce.
 Serves: 4

 Photo and recipe courtesy of Bon Appetit March 2007.